• Main Menu

 Table of Contents

-• Authors may not submit more than one paper at a time.
+• One paper per ‘author’: We will not consider more than one submission at a time from an author.
 By ‘author’, we mean the same single author or the same author team.
 Where author teams differ in composition, a new paper can be submitted.

-• Authors may not submit another paper within three months of a final decision.
+• Three-month embargo: We will not consider a second paper from the same author within three months of a final decision on the first paper.
 By ‘author’, we mean the same single author or the same author team.
 Where author teams differ in composition, a new paper can be submitted.

-• Please keep in mind that we apply a much higher bar for the acceptance of discussion notes compared to fully fledged articles (since notes are usually small interventions and we want to save our pages for substantial, novel contributions).
+• Discussion notes: We apply a much higher bar for the acceptance of discussion notes compared to fully fledged articles (since notes are usually small interventions and we want to save our pages for substantial, novel contributions).
+Consider whether your note might be better submitted as a Letter to the Editors.

 • We follow both the British Philosophical Association/Society for Women in Philosophy (UK) Good Practice Scheme, and the Barcelona Principles for a Globally Inclusive Philosophy.

-Papers that fail to meet the following criteria will be returned to the author(s):
+Please read these guidelines with care to avoid disappointment.
+Papers that fail to meet the following criteria will be unsubmitted.

-• Refer to your own work as though it as written by someone else.
+• Refer to your own work as though it was written by someone else (‘As Smith (2020) argues…”)

-• If your paper has been presented at conferences or is in a preprint archive, please change the title and paraphrase the abstract before submitting it to the the journal.
-If the paper is accepted, the title may be changed back to the original (subject to editorial approval).
+• If the paper has been posted online or presented using the same title, change the title and paraphrase the abstract.
+If the paper is accepted, the title may be changed back to the original, subject to editorial approval.

-• For more on this, read Deputy Editor Elizabeth Hannon’s How to Anonymize Your Paper.
+For more on this, read How to Anonymize Your Paper.

 • LaTeX users may find the .tex file here useful for ensuring papers meet the formatting requirements for BJPS submissions.